ECronin1973/Applied_Statistics_MyWork/README.md

  ## t-test performed

  A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).
-The following values were extracted from running the code:
+Values were extracted from running the following code:

  ```<python>
  # Filter the dataset to include only trt1 and trt2 groups